 The Center for Real Estate is a resource to students, industry and communities through:

-- A Web site that provides timely dissemination of information including faculty research,
+- A Web site that provides timely dissemination of information including faculty research, presentations and student resumes;

 - An online directory of students, alumni and industry professionals;